felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.10.0-b1 =

-(2016/07/28) Added recipe input fields in the Social Settings metabox and "Recipe Ingredients Custom Field" option.
+(2016/07/28) Enhanced support for Schema Recipe markup for Pinterest and Google.
+Added new recipe input fields and recipe integration option in the WPSSO JSON settings page.

 = 1.9.2-1 =